-A. Providing leadership to enhance the Audit Committee's effectiveness
+Α. Providing leadership to enhance the Audit Committee's effectiveness

-- ensuring that the Audit Committee works as a cohesive team and providing the leadership essential to achieve this: - ensuring that the resources available to the Audit Committee (in particular timely and relevant information) are adequate to support its work.
+- ensuring that the Audit Committee works as a cohesive team and providing the leadership essential to achieve - ensuring that the resources available to the Audit Committee (in particular timely and relevant information) are adequate to support its work.

-B. Managing the Audit Committee
+В. Managing the Audit Committee

-- setting the agenda of the Audit Committee, in consultation with the Senior Vice President and Chief Financial Officer, and prior to the meeting of the Audit Committee, circulating the agenda to the members of the Audit Committee: - adopting procedures to ensure that the Audit Committee can conduct its work effectively and efficiently, overseeing the Audit Committee structure and composition, scheduling and management of meetings; - ensuring that the conduct of the Audit Committee meetings provides adequate time for serious discussion of relevant issues: - ensuring that the outcome of the meeting of the Audit Committee and any material matters reviewed at such meeting are reported to the Board at its next regular meeting.
+- Setting the agenda of the Audit Committee, in consultation with the Senior Vice President and Chief Financial Officer, and prior to the meeting of the Audit Committee, circulating the agenda to the members of the Audit Committee: - Adopting procedures to ensure that the Audit Committee can conduct its work effectively and efficiently, overseeing the Audit Committee structure and composition, scheduling and management of meetings; - Ensuring that the conduct of the Audit Committee meetings provides adequate time for serious discussion of relevant issues: - Ensuring that the outcome of the meeting of the Audit Committee and any material matters reviewed at such meeting are reported to the Board at its next regular meeting.

-1.4 Mandate of the Audit Committee
+Mandate of the Audit Committee 1.4

-A. Purpose
+Α. Purpose